Robin van der Laan: Port Vale

 He was signed by English Second Division side Port Vale in February 1991 for a fee of £80,000 after impressing on trial.
 Initially signed as a striker, manager John Rudge converted him into a bustling, hard-tackling, goalscoring midfielder.
-Instantly recognisable for his mane of long blonde hair, Van der Laan soon became a popular figure with the Vale fans, his bustling style and midfield engine enabled him to settle into the English game very quickly, as he hit four goals in eighteen games in 1990–91.
+Instantly recognisable for his mane of long blonde hair, Van der Laan soon became a popular figure with the Vale fans, his bustling style and midfield engine enabled him to settle into the English game very quickly, as he hit four goals in 18 games in 1990–91.

 He made 49 appearances in 1991–92, scoring six goals, including a strike in front of the Kop in a 2–2 League Cup draw with Liverpool.
 Despite his contribution, Vale were relegated, though due to the creation of the Premier League, the Third Division became the Second Division.
-He made 53 appearances in 1992–93, scoring ten goals, helping the "Valiants" to both the League Trophy Final and the play-off Final.
+He made 53 appearances in 1992–93, scoring ten goals, helping the "Valiants" to both the Football League Trophy final and the play-off final.
 Vale beat Stockport County 2–1 in the cup final at Wembley, but lost 3–0 to West Bromwich Albion in the play-off final.
-However he sometimes failed to make the starting eleven due to the form of central midfield rivals Andy Porter, Ian Taylor and Paul Kerr, and submitted a transfer request in February 1993 so as to find first-team football elsewhere.
+However, he sometimes failed to make the starting eleven due to the form of central midfield rivals Andy Porter, Ian Taylor and Paul Kerr, and submitted a transfer request in February 1993 to find first-team football elsewhere.

 Vale went on to win promotion into the First Division in 1993–94, following a second-place finish.
-He was again a key player at Vale Park in 1994–95, as the club retained their second tier status.
-However his good looks and popularity with the Vale fans saw him targeted by the more thuggish element of rivals Stoke City and he was punched in the face whilst inside a pizza and kebab house in Newcastle-under-Lyme on 18 June 1995.
+He was again a key player at Vale Park in 1994–95, as the club retained their second-tier status.
+However, his good looks and popularity with the Vale fans saw him targeted by the more thuggish element of rivals Stoke City.
+He was punched in the face whilst inside a pizza and kebab house in Newcastle-under-Lyme on 18 June 1995.

 Derby County

 In the summer of 1995, Van der Laan was sold to Derby County for a fee of £475,000 plus Lee Mills.
 He was made captain by manager Jim Smith and was an influential member of the team.
 He scored the goal which sealed promotion to the Premier League in 1996 – this made him a permanent fan favourite.
 He made 21 appearances for the "Rams" in 1996–97, and also spent October and November on loan at First Division Wolverhampton Wanderers, playing seven games.
-Injury limited him to thirteen appearances in 1997–98, his final season at Pride Park.
+Injury limited him to 13 appearances in 1997–98, his final season at Pride Park.